The Ultimate Guide to Creating a Real Estate Business Plan + Free Template

 Creating a Financial Plan

-You will find specific instructions in the spreadsheets, but here is some guidelines for creating a financial plan:
+You will find specific instructions in the spreadsheets, but here are some guidelines for creating a financial plan:

 - Licensing: These expenses will include training, state exam fees, etc.